Clarissa Explains It All: Awards

 In 1994, the series was nominated for an Emmy Award for Outstanding Children's Program.
 In addition, Hart, O'Neal, and Zimbler also received multiple Young Artist Award nominations.
 Hart won three competitive Young Artist Awards during the show's original run, as well as receiving the association's honorary Former Child Star Award in 2013 for her role as Clarissa.

-Revival
+Reboot

-In March 2018, The Hollywood Reporter said a revival of the show was "in early development" at Nickelodeon.
+In March 2018, The Hollywood Reporter said a reboot of the show was "in early development" at Nickelodeon.
 Hart was reportedly to reprise her role as the title character, who would now be a mother.
 Hart was also to serve as executive producer on the series alongside original series creator Kriegman, who was in talks to return as a writer.
 The reports were not confirmed by any of the participants.

 In March 2022, Hart revealed that the reboot was not moving forward at Nickelodeon.